unimib-datAI/mantistable-ui-docs/docs/getting-started/configuration.md

   NEXT_PUBLIC_PLUGINS_HOST="http://localhost:5001"
   ```

   The address of the plugin service.
-The address specified here is external to the docker network, such as `http://localhost:5001`, because it is used in the frontend module.
+The address specified here is used inside the docker network, such as `http://localhost:5001`, because it is used in the frontend module.

 - **`PLUGINS_PORT`**